What is febuxostat and how is it used?

 Your doctor might advise a lower limit as part of your general treatment plan to reduce your urate levels.

 Fertility, pregnancy and breastfeeding

-However, we don't yet know what effect febuxostat might have on an unborn baby, so you shouldn't take it if you're pregnant.
 If you’re planning a family or become pregnant while taking febuxostat you should discuss this with your doctor.